JonasPrimbs/oidc-e2ea-server/README.md

 #### Issuer Claim

-The Remote ID Token's Issuer.
+The ID Assertion Token's Issuer.

-This is the value of the `iss` claim of the issued Remote ID Token.
+This is the value of the `iss` claim of the issued ID Assertion Token.
 Typically, this is the public URI of the OpenID Provider where `.well-known/openid-configuration` is added to request the OpenID configuration.

 Example 1: